 To use this approach, we need to make four sets of judgments (Kaminsky and Reinhart, 1999).
 First, we need a list of candidate indicator variables.
-Second, we need to define the periods of crises during our sample period.
-Third, we need to define a threshold value to indicate when the signal will go off.
-Fourth, we need to determine when the signal is true or provides a false alarm.
+Second, we need to define the beginning of the crisis periods during our sample period.
+Third, we need to define a threshold value to indicate when the signal will go off, and, lastly we need to determine when the signal is true or provides a false alarm.